New Jersey Sex Crime Attorneys

 Being convicted of a sexual offense can have life-long consequences.
-If you’ve been charged with a sexual offense, our criminal defense lawyers in Teaneck and Union City at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand and protect your rights.
+If you’ve been charged with a sexual offense, our New Jersey sex crime lawyers in Teaneck and Union City at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand and protect your rights.

 Sexual offenses in New Jersey include:

 - Internet sex crimes, including online solicitation of a minor and possession of child pornography

 - Statutory rape (sex with a person under the age of consent)

 Defending Against Sexual Offense Charges Across New Jersey

 In New Jersey, the age of consent is generally 16.
 New Jersey does allow an exemption for minors close in age engaging in consensual sex.
 However, when the other party is in a position of power (such as a teacher, step-parent or doctor), the child must be 18 to consent to sexual acts.

 Over half of sexual assault convictions result in prison sentences.
 Aggravated sexual assault is a first-degree crime with a maximum penalty of 10 years in prison.
 There are different types of aggravated sexual assault crimes, including sexual assault committed during certain criminal activity, with the use of a weapon, or when the victim is physically helpless (including when the victim is asleep).
 There is no statute of limitations for aggravated sexual assault, and charges may even be brought decades after the claimed act.

 Anyone convicted as a sex offender since October 31, 1994, or anyone who was serving a sentence for a sexual offense on that date, must register with their local police department under New Jersey’s Megan’s Law.
 Juvenile sex offenders must register like adults, and sex offenders convicted in other states must register within 10 days of moving to the state, attending school, or working in New Jersey.
 The names of registered offenders are published on the Internet and can limit employment and housing opportunities.